-- Baking powder: you can substitute ½ tsp of baking powder with ¼ tsp of baking soda.
+- Baking powder: you can substitute ½ teaspoon of baking powder with ¼ teaspoon of baking soda.
 You can also leave it out completely and replace the plain flour with self-raising flour.

 - Why did my cake overflow?
 If your cake overflowed then you are using a mug which is too small.
 Use a mug which is at least 350 mL (12.5 oz) or use a small microwave-safe bowl.
 If your cake starts to overflow, stop the microwave and let the cake sink down then resume cooking.